-At any given time in Brunswick County, there are 120 or more children in foster care because their own families are in crisis and unable to provide for them.
+At any given time in Brunswick County, there are approximately 180 children in foster care because their own families are in crisis and unable to provide for them.

 Foster Care is temporary care for children who have the ultimate goal of returning home to their birth parents or other relatives.
 Foster parents play a vital role in understanding the needs of the children during these difficult times and with their help, intervention and nurturing can make all the difference to a child in need.

-Prospective Foster Parents must attend the required 30 hour TIPS-MAPP training.
+Prospective Foster Parents must attend the required 30-hour TIPS-MAPP training.
 The training will help you decide if fostering is a good match for your family and answer a lot of questions about the foster care system.
-TIPS-MAPP is a mutual decision process and an applicant can select out or be selected out by the agency if it is determined they may not be a good fit for the children and families served by the agency.
+TIPS-MAPP is a mutual decision process and an applicant can select out or be selected out by the agency if it is determined the applicant may not be a good fit for the children and families served by the agency.